sciabarrado/porting-spring-angular/tutorial.md

 ​
 # Using App Platform with Spring and Angular
 ​
-In this tutorial we want to show how to deploy an enterprise applications on the app plataform.
-Since we cannot cover every possible case, we focus on a  specific but very common case: an enterprise applications built with Angular for a front-end and Spring for the backend.
+In this tutorial we will teach how to deploy an enterprise applications on the App Platform.
+Since we cannot cover every possible case, we focus on a  specific but very common case: an applications built with Angular for a frontend and Spring for the backend.

-For this purpose we selected a well-known open source example application built with with Angular and Spring and ported to App Platform:  this [SpringBoot Angular Shopping Store](https://github.com/zhulinn/SpringBoot-Angular7-Online-Shopping-Store).
+For this purpose we selected a well-known open source example application, built with with Angular and Spring, and ported to App Platform: this [SpringBoot Angular Shopping Store](https://github.com/zhulinn/SpringBoot-Angular7-Online-Shopping-Store).
 You will learn the changes required to deploy it on the App Platform.
+We expect those changes are very close to those required for any application built with the same technologies.

-You should then be able to easily adapt the steps followed to similar applications built in Javascript for the front-end and Java for the backend as the steps will be very similar.
+You should then be able to easily adapt the steps described to your applications built in Javascript for the frontend and Java for the backend.
 In many cases, the steps will be exactly the same.

 <!-- Describes what readers accomplish by following the tutorial.
 Write the title such that it includes the goal of the tutorial.
 Examples:
 * Autoscale Cluster With Horizontal Pod Autoscaling